 Board of Trustees (cont.)

 Carlton Uselman, Volunteer Representative, Ex-officio

 The Paine would like to thank the many photographers whose images are featured throughout our website.
 When possible, the photographers are recognized where the photograph appears.

-Photos for the homepage banner were provided by: Eric Reischl, mansion view with reflection and garden view with tulips; Stolley Studio, image of painting of cows and sunflowers by Schomer Licthner; and Hillary Quella Photography, interior view of the conservatory.
+Photos for the homepage banner were provided by: Eric Reischl, mansion view with reflection and garden view with tulips; and Hillary Quella Photography, interior view of the conservatory.

-Photos for the homepage features were provided by: Stolley Studio, image of painting of irises by Ruth Grotenrath; Limelight Studios, image of family in Family Discovery Gallery; Eric Reischl, view of mansion with tulips and photo of tulip; and Ken Cravillion Photography, image of wedding couple in Great Hall bay window.
+Photos for the homepage features were provided by: Limelight Studios, image of family in Family Discovery Gallery; Eric Reischl, views of mansion and gardens; and Ken Cravillion Photography, image of wedding couple in Great Hall bay window.